mlc-mlapis/docs/src/documentation/services/databases/postgresql.md

 * doesn’t require any changes to the existing code,
 * not necessary to respect HA mode [specifics](#what-you-should-remember-when-using-the-ha-mode), but see the recommendation tip below,
 * data is stored only in a single container, higher risk of data loss,
-* all data changes since the last backup is not recoverable,
+* all data changes since the last backup are not recoverable,
 * not recommended for production projects.

 <!-- markdownlint-disable DOCSMD004 -->